Liebranca/forge/docs/Imp.md

 # WAY IT WORKS

-Imp checks for a `define`d symbol by the name of `loaded?<ID>` to identify if a file has already been imported by another dependency somewhere else in the program; `ID` always corresponds to the name of the file without extensions.
+Imp checks for a `define`'d symbol by the name of `loaded?<ID>` to identify if a file has already been imported by another dependency somewhere else in the program; `ID` always corresponds to the name of the file without extensions.

 The following snippet: